wullm/VELOCIraptor-STF/doc/developer.rst

 =====

 **Velociraptor** is written in C++11.
 We suggest for the code to undergo a codelinting process in order to have a uniform coding style for readability.
-Packages such as `clang-format <https://clang.llvm.org/docs/ClangFormat.html>`_ and `clang-tidy <https://clang.llvm.org/extra/clang-tidy/>`_ (linter tool) can be used to ensure new code conforms to the current formatting style.
+Packages such as `clang-format <https://clang.llvm.org/docs/ClangFormat.html>`_ and `clang-tidy <https://clang.llvm.org/extra/clang-tidy/>`_ (linter tool) can be used to ensure new code conforms to the current code style.

 .. _usecases: